hyperledger/iroha/wasm/README.md

 # Iroha WASM

-The library crate that is used for writing Iroha-compliant smartcontracts in Rust using the Web-assembly format.
+The library crate that is used for writing Iroha-compliant smartcontracts in Rust using the WebAssembly format.

 ## Usage